Trader Joe's Hearts of Palm "Pasta" Has Only 4 Grams of Carbs Per Serving

 Related: 7 Easy Ways to Eat More Vegetables

-Speaking of said picky eaters, a great way to reduce the carb and calorie count of a meal, boost veggie intake and still enjoy some of the real thing is to go halvsies and mix one serving of pasta with one serving of hearts of palm "pasta."
-This hack is a hit with volume eaters as well since it nearly doubles the portion size while adding only 20 calories to your daily intake.
-(BTW, it's the same concept we used in this brand-new Balsamic Chicken Pasta Bake with Zucchini Noodles recipe.)
+Speaking of said picky eaters, a great way to reduce the carb and calorie count of a meal, boost veggie intake and still enjoy some of the real thing is to go halfsies and mix one serving of pasta with one serving of hearts of palm "pasta."
+This hack is a hit with volume eaters as well, since it nearly doubles the portion size while adding only 20 calories to your daily intake.
+It's the same concept we used in this tasty recipe: Balsamic Chicken Pasta Bake with Zucchini Noodles recipe.

-While it can be dressed up with any toppings and sauces you like, our first trial is definitely going to be mixing this "pasta" with Ina Garten's no-cook sauce and shredded rotisserie or leftover chicken for a low-fuss, no-oven-required meal to fuel us through the dog days of summer.
+While it can be dressed up with any toppings and sauces you like, for a first try we recommend mixing the hearts of palm noodles with Ina Garten's no-cook sauce and shredded rotisserie or leftover chicken for a low-fuss, no-oven-required meal to fuel us through the week.